jessewaites/piratebroadcast.github.io/_posts/2018-05-23-Adding-GDRP-EULA-To-A-Ruby-On-Rails-Application.md

 ---

-As almost everyone has by now heard, the EU has passed some new consumer privacy law that go into effect later this week.
+As almost everyone has by now heard, the EU has passed some new consumer privacy laws that go into effect later this week.
 There are a lot of new technical ramifications of this, but this blog post specifically covers having existing and new users accept our new GDPR Terms Of Service.

 When building a new feature, I like to think backwards from the end result of what we want: At the end of the day, we need all users to accept the new terms.
 That means we need to display these new terms.
 If the users don't agree, let's assume they will no longer be able to use our service.

 I solved this by adding an uncloseable popup modal on our logged-in homepage.
-(You can make a bootstrap modal static with:
+You can make a bootstrap modal static with:

 $('#myModal').modal({backdrop: 'static', keyboard: false}) )